caltechlibrary/eprints-vagrant/README.md

     vagrant ssh
 ```

-Follow the instructions in [Final-Install-Steps.md](Final-Install-Steps.md]
+Then follow the instructions in [final install steps](Final-Install-Steps.md)